FidelityInternational/etcd-leader-monitor/README.md

 These JSON responses are intended to make it easy to integrate with a health monitoring dashboard to continously display the health of an etcd cluster.

 ### Prereqs:
-- This application communicates directly with bosh on port 25555 to get a list of etcd machine IPs
+- This application communicates directly with bosh on port 25555 (and 8443 to use UAA) to get a list of etcd machine IPs
 - This application makes http requests directly to the etcd nodes to find the etcd leader status.
 - Cloudfoundry container security groups are applied on a per-space basis.
-- You will need to ensure that your CF security-group rules permit communcation to bosh on port 25555 and all etcd vms on port 4001 for this applicaiton to function correctly
+- You will need to ensure that your CF security-group rules permit communcation to bosh on port 25555 and 8443 and all etcd vms on port 4001 for this applicaiton to function correctly

 ### Deployment